palamedes/screeps/README.md

 ### Features
 - Dynamic creep creation based on power levels
-- Slaves are Creeps that know how to Harvest, Store, Upgrade, Repair and Renew
+- Slaves are Creeps that know how to Harvest, Store, Upgrade, Repair and Renew.
+They are also dynamically smart in that they will change their behavior based on the number of harvest suckle points.
 - Rat Ogres are Creeps with high physical damage & Toughness @TODO
 - Gutter Runners are Creeps with high toughness, fast, with some ranged and physical attack @TODO
 - Jezzails are Creeps with high ranged attack attack @TODO